-- steering trim control on the transmitter until they are pointing straight ahead. - Operate the throttle trigger to ensure that you have full forward and reverse operation, and that the motor stops when the throttle trigger is at neutral. - 8.
-Once adjustments are made, turn off your model, followed by the hand-held transmitter.
+- 7. Gently operate the throttle trigger to ensure that you have forward and reverse operation, and that the motor stops when the throttle trigger is at neutral.
+Warning: Do not apply full throttle in forward or reverse while the model is elevated. - 8.
+Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.